dguzman9688678/Project-StormWater/replit.md

-# Stormwater-AI Recommendations System
+# Smart Stormwater Solution Generator

 ## Overview

-This is a comprehensive stormwater support tool that provides developer, SWPPP, and erosion control recommendations from uploaded reference documents.
-The system combines AI-powered document analysis with stormwater best practices for management, allowing users to upload and analyze stormwater documents, receive AI-generated recommendations, and access organized guidelines for professional stormwater support.
+This is a comprehensive AI-powered stormwater solution system that automatically generates professional documents based on uploaded problem scenarios.
+When users upload any problem document (e.g., "collapsing culvert"), the system analyzes the entire document library and auto-generates relevant solution documents including inspection forms, Job Safety Analyses (JSAs), maintenance plans, monitoring protocols, and compliance checklists - all with proper citations from the source library.
+The system transforms simple problem descriptions into complete actionable solution packages for professional stormwater management.

 ## System Architecture